Balosod/teamboard/README.md

 Backend (NestJS) – on port 3000

-Frontend (React + Vite) – on port 80 (or whichever you configured)
+Frontend (React + Vite) – on port 5173

-Access the app at: http://localhost
+Access the app at: http://localhost:5173

 🔐 Environment Variables
 Backend .env